gbdev/pandocs/content/Video_Display.md

 linear; the values 10h-1Fh will all appear very bright, while medium and darker colors are ranged at 00h-0Fh.

-The CGB display\'s pigments aren\'t perfectly saturated.
+The CGB display's pigments aren't perfectly saturated.
 This means the colors mix quite oddly; increasing intensity of only one R,G,B color will also influence the other two R,G,B colors.
-For example, a color setting of 03EFh (Blue=0, Green=1Fh, Red=0Fh) will appear as Neon Green on VGA displays, but on the CGB it\'ll produce a decently washed out Yellow.
+For example, a color setting of 03EFh (Blue=0, Green=1Fh, Red=0Fh) will appear as Neon Green on VGA displays, but on the CGB it'll produce a decently washed out Yellow.
 See image on the right.

 ### RGB Translation by GBAs